viettien1602/swt301-testing-with-jest/testing-js/data-structure.md

 })
 ```

-Now, we will test the blockchain created by these cases after inserting a new block to the blockchain:
+Now, we will test the blockchain which was created in these cases after inserting a new block to the blockchain:
 ```JS
 let data = {
         from: 'Khanh',